 FEES & CHARGES

 Authors are required to pay a $300 handling fee.
-Publication of an article in the MAXWELL SCIENCE PUBLICATION is not reliant upon the author's ability to pay the charges.
 Handling fee would be charged after acceptance the manuscript.
 Authors may still request (at the time of submission) that the editorial office waive some of the handling fee under special circumstances.